politicalwatch/politicalwatch.es/content/es/que-hacemos.md

 ---
 title: 'Qué hacemos'
-subtitle: 'n publishing and graphic design, Lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.'
+subtitle: 'In publishing and graphic design, Lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.'
 ---

 <lines-of-work hide-title></lines-of-work>